Callum Howe: York City

 On 7 July 2023, Howe was signed by National League side York City for an undisclosed fee.
+He was sent off on his debut in a 3–1 defeat to Rochdale at the York Community Stadium.
 He was named in the National League Team of the Week for his performance in a 0–0 draw with Kidderminster Harriers on 9 March.
-He played 42 of York's 46 league games in the 2023–24 campaign.
-He captained York to four successive wins, which took the "Minstermen" to the top of the table by mid-September 2024.
+He played 42 of York's 46 league games in the 2023–24 campaign, remaining a key first-team player under three managers – Mikey Morton, Neal Ardley and Adam Hinshelwood.

-He was named in the Non-League Paper Team of the Day for his performance in a 0–0 draw away at Aldershot Town on 21 September 2025.
+Howe captained York to four successive wins, which took the "Minstermen" to the top of the table by mid-September 2024.
+He was named in the Non-League Paper Team of the Day for his performance in a 0–0 draw away at Aldershot Town on 21 September.
 On 1 December, he was named in the Team of the Day and the Team of the Week after scoring in a 3–0 win over Southend United.
 In the return fixture with Aldershot Town, he scored and provided an assist in a 7–2 victory.
 He started every league game of the 2024–25 season.
 York qualified for the play-off semi-finals, where they were beaten by Oldham Athletic.
 He was named on the National League Team of the Year for the second time, alongside teammates Harrison Male and Ollie Pearce.

+He missed a month of action after sustaining a head injury in mid-November 2025.
+Three months later, he earned praise from manager Stuart Maynard for his leadership qualities and hard work during training.
+However, he suffered a second concussion and lost his first-team place to loanee Zak Johnson.
+He played 31 games during the 2025–26 campaign, including a substitute appearance in the 1–1 draw away to Rochdale that won York the league title and promotion back into the Football League.
+He was offered a new contract, but decided to reject it in favour of a move elsewhere.

+Return to Scunthorpe United

+On 19 June 2026, Howe agreed to return to Scunthorpe United on a two-year deal to begin on 1 July; the move saw him join the same squad as his younger brother Declan.